cyclopcam/cyclops/proxy/readme.md

 -   Require some kind of proof of work before adding a peer (eg Android App installation)
--   Figure out a way to tunnel encrypted traffic end-to-end, from the app all the way through to the remote device.
+-   Figure out a way to tunnel encrypted traffic end-to-end, from the app all the way through to the remote server.
 The best thing I can think of so far is this:
     -   Run an HTTP proxy server on the mobile device
     -   Let that proxy do all of its comms over a userspace wireguard channel
+    -   UPDATE - The above idea is dead in the water, because you can only run one VPN at a time on Android, and I don't want to force users to choose between Cyclops and their existing VPN.